Top Ten Tips for Filing Fire Insurance Claims

 You will want to make a list of everything you lost in the fire.
 This can take some time and reflection from everyone in your household.
 You want to be sure to start making this list as soon as you can so that you are able to remember to include everything lost by the time you file your fire insurance claim.

 Be sure not to throw anything away.
-Many people make the mistake of tossing things in their homes that are completely ruined, either by smoke or fire damage.
-Remember that the insurance adjuster will want to see these things to include them in the coverage.
 It will be easier to prove that you really lost the items on your list if you hold on to them for the insurance adjuster to see.
 If you throw them away, the insurance company may refuse to compensate you.

 3. File your claim right away and press the insurance company to act ASAP